 - Stir in the sugar and ground cardamom, then add the eggs and melted butter.
 Mix until a dough forms, then gradually add the milk and mix until no flour remains in the bowl.

-- Knead the dough until smooth, about 10-15 minutes.
-Check to see if the dough is needed enough by doing the windowpane test.
-Break off a lump of dough and stretch it between the thumb and forefinger of each hand to create a windowpane shape.
+- Knead until smooth, about 10-15 minutes.
+Check to see if it is kneaded enough by doing the windowpane test.
+Break off a lump and stretch it between the thumb and forefinger of each hand to create a windowpane shape.
 The dough should stretch to be translucent without breaking; if it does, knead for a minute longer and check again.

-- Shape the dough into a tight ball, place in a buttered bowl, and set aside to prove in a warm place until at least doubled in size, about 1 hour.
+- Shape into a tight ball, place in a buttered bowl, and set aside to prove in a warm place until at least doubled in size, about 1 hour.

 Shaping the Tea Ring

 - Turn the dough onto a lightly floured surface and punch it down all over to knock out the air pockets.
-Use a rolling pin to shape the dough into a 13×17 inch rectangle.
+Use a rolling pin to shape it into a 13x17 inch rectangle.

 - Spread the softened butter on top with a pastry brush or angled spatula.
 Mix together the brown sugar and cinnamon, then spread evenly over the buttered dough.
-Scatter the chopped walnuts on top, pressing them lightly into the dough.
+Scatter the chopped walnuts on top, pressing them in lightly.

 - Cover the loaf with plastic wrap and place in a warm place to prove.
 The dough is ready to bake when it springs back quickly when gently prodded with a fingertip.

-- About 10 minutes before the dough is ready, preheat the oven to 400 F.
+- About 10 minutes before it is ready, preheat the oven to 400 F.

 Decorating & Baking the Tea Ring